Cosmic acceleration from quantum Friedmann equations: Acceleration as a quantum effect

 \section{Acceleration as a quantum effect}

 As is apparent from the second quantum Friedmann equation \eqref{2fq}, it is the quantum force $F_{\psi}$ that enables acceleration of the expansion.
 Of course, not all (initial) wave functions $\psi$ lead to universes compatible with cosmological observations.
-Here we investigate how easy it is to get full qualitative and even quantitative compatibility for some class of wave functions.\\ We consider three different wave functions: two different superpositions of Gaussian wave packets for which the evolution of the scale factor is obtained numerically and one for an Airy wave where the solution is exact.
-For each case we aim to fit a $\Lambda$CDM universe with parameters $H_0=70$ km/s/Mpc (the Hubble parameter today), $\Omega_M=1-\Omega_{\Lambda}=0.3$ (the matter and dark energy density parameter), so that the age of the universe is $t_0=13.4$ Gyear.
+Here we investigate how easy it is to get full qualitative and even quantitative compatibility for some class of wave functions.\\ We first consider three different wave functions: two different superpositions of Gaussian wave packets for which the evolution of the scale factor is obtained numerically and one for an Airy wave where the solution is exact.
+For each case we aim to fit a $\Lambda$CDM universe with parameters $H_0=70$ km/s/Mpc (the Hubble parameter today), $\Omega_M=1-\Omega_{\Lambda}=0.3$ (the matter and dark energy density parameter): hereafter this model is referred to as the ``standard $\Lambda$CDM model".
+More precisely, the present day scale factor and Hubble rate are fitted exactly, while the evolution of the modeled universe may deviate from the one corresponding to the $\Lambda$CDM universe near the big bang era (in particular the big bang might be replaced by a bounce), since the experimental data are less restrictive there.
+We end the section by a discussion on the {\it genericity} of wave functions leading to the observed cosmic acceleration.